 On a lighter note, wine pairings are certainly not a strict art form and truly come down to your tastes & preferences.

 Onto Cameron Hughes Cabernet Sauvignon.
-If you’ve heard anything about Cameron Hughes before, it’s probably been about their Cabs.
+If you've heard anything about Cameron Hughes before, it's probably been about their Cabs.
 They put out an AMAZING bottle of Cabernet Sauvignon.
 You can expect to pay $100+ for a bottle of this quality.
-If you’re gonna start anywhere – start with this bottle.
-You’ll thank me later!
+If you're gonna start anywhere – start with this bottle (click for link).
+You'll thank me later!

 I suggest, whole heartily, to always read comments and reviews the first time you try a new wine.
 You'll always find some solid advice as to how to drink it or what to expect.